atbcb/usab-uswds/_ada-guides/chapter-6-lavs-sinks.md

 <figure class="img-center">
   <img src="({{ site.baseurl }}{{ page.image-directory }}chapter6/lavs-sinks/lab.jpg)" alt="A classroom lab with individual sink stations, including sinks and work surfaces with forward approach access." class="center">
   <figcaption style="text-align:center">
-    At least 5% of sinks, but no less than one sink of each type, must comply in each accessible room or space, such as classroom labs (§212.3).
-At least 5% of work surfaces must also comply (§226.1).
+    <em>At least 5% of sinks, but no less than one sink of each type, must comply in each accessible room or space, such as classroom labs (§212.3).
+At least 5% of work surfaces must also comply (§226.1).</em>
   </figcaption>
 </figure>